 The macOS High Sierra update is big, but the longest part of the upgrade is the installation for most users.
 If you’re prepared, the new upgrade shouldn’t take too long to install on your MacBook, MacBook Air, iMac, MacBook Pro or other Mac.

-Apple’s High Sierra update is out today with plenty of new features for your Mac.
+Apple’s High Sierra update first arrived in late 2017 with plenty of new features for your Mac.
 This will help you do more without buying a new Mac and it can help your Mac and iPhone work together better.
-If you install iOS 11, you will want to strongly consider this update.
+If you installed iOS 11, you will want to strongly consider this update.

 The macOS High Sierra update is large, and you may see an even larger update size if you are not coming from macOS Sierra.
 One of the most common questions is, “how long does the macOS High Sierra update take to finish?”

 It will take longer to upgrade form macOS Sierra to macOS High Sierra.
 If you are already on macOS High Sierra and just need to install the latest release like macOS 10.13.3, it will take at least 18 minutes to install.
 Plan to set aside a little bit of time for this update, during which you cannot use your computer.

 |Backup to Time Machine (Optional)||5 minutes to a day|